Great, but that raises the question: what’s enough?

 - Additional hardware that might even be vaguely related to the issue at hand

 You get the idea.
 And, absolutely, much of that information may not even relate to the problem at hand, but if you’re not certain, include it anyway.
-More information — even too much information — is better than not enough, and only serves to increase the odds of a successful resolution to your problem.
+More information — even too much information — is better than not enough, and increases the odds of a successful resolution to your problem.

-Two approaches can help automate some of this for Windows.
+Two approaches help automate some of this for Windows.
 Speccy (a tool from Piriform, the makers of CCleaner) can perform an inventory of your system that you can save to a file and include with your question.
-Even just taking a screen shot of your system properties (right-click on “Computer”, “My Computer” or “This PC” and click on Properties) will provide the details of your Windows version as well as useful information about your computer in general.
+Even just taking a screenshot of your system properties (right-click on “Computer”, “My Computer” or “This PC” and click on Properties) will provide the details of your Windows version, as well as useful information about your computer in general.

 There are many more questions

 There are many more questions that could be asked, but they quickly devolve into situation-specific questions best dealt with case-by-case.
-The person you’re asking for help will hopefully quickly narrow down the right set of things to ask for additional information.
+The person you’re asking for help will hopefully quickly narrow down the right set of additional things to ask.